decentraland/old-documentation/_posts/development-guide/2018-02-15-onscreen-ui.md

 ## Add a Screenspace UI

-To add a screenspace UI to your scene, you must create an entity and add a `UICanvas` component to it.
-All the visible UI elements that you want the player to see are added as additional objects that are children of this parent object with a `UICanvas` component.
+To add a screenspace UI to your scene, you must create a `UICanvas` component, this component doesn't need to belong to any Entities to work.
+All the visible UI elements that you want the player to see are added as additional objects that are children of this parent component.

 <!--
 ![](/images/media/UI-basic.png)